1. Home

 Setup

 Deal the entire deck into two rows of four face-up piles (eight piles total), leaving room between the rows for a third row (which will be the foundations).
-These two rows are known as the upper tableau and the lower tableau.
+These two rows are known as the "upper tableau" and the "lower tableau."

 As they become available during the deal, move two Aces of the same color (red or black) to the foundation row.
 Move the two Kings of the other color to the foundation row.